Resource Management Volunteer Opportunites

 Natural Resource Management and Protection

-Riverbend Park contains 409
+Riverbend Park contains 409 acres

-River in the northern section of Fairfax County.
-Over two miles of
+in the northern section of Fairfax County.
+Over two miles of river

-River.
-Boat launch and picnic areas are also offered.
+and picnic areas are also offered.

 In addition to the satisfaction that comes from volunteering, our volunteers also enjoy special events, field trips, and award programs.
 As an added benefit, all Riverbend Park volunteers receive the quarterly newsletter, Riverbend Naturalist.
 Are you a teen?
 Many of our volunteers are teens who spend their time assisting with programs, projects and animal care.
 Get Involved!
 Volunteers are recruited and trained year round.